jnestor/sw_pq/README.md

-# SWPQ
+# sw_pq

-This repository contains a straightforward implementation of the heap-based priority queue described in Ch.
-6 of Cormen, Leiseson, Rivest &amp; Stein
+This repository contains a straightforward implementations of the heap-based priority queue described in "Introduction to Algorithms by Cormen, Leiseson, Rivest &amp; Stein